 Research Assignments: Prepare two (2) one page memorandums demonstrating your research and writing skills.
 The memorandums should demonstrate your understanding of the specific topic you select, be written in the proper format, and include an introduction and conclusion.
 Each memo is to be one page of written information and another page for referencing.
+You need to have one primary reference and a total of three references.
+Remember, irs.gov and ria.com are not references.
+RIA is a search engine of accounting and tax related material.
+Also, IRS Publications are not primary sources, and are not to be relied upon.
+Please locate the proper reference from the material presented.
 You will lose points if the written portion goes over one page.
 The possible topics are outlined below.